 You could be:

-helping to work out what equipment and labour to take on, as well as costs
+helping to work out what equipment and labour is required, as well as costs

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- You have to wear protective clothing: hard hat, boots, overalls when visiting sites.
+You have to wear protective clothing: hard hat, safety boots and overalls when visiting sites.

-- You can study full time or part time for a qualification, such as a National Certificate (NC), Higher National Certificate (HNC), Higher National Diploma (HND) Civil Engineering, or an approved Scottish Vocational Qualification (SVQ) such as Construction Site Supervision (Construction): Building and Civil Engineering at SCQF Level 7.
+You can study full time or part time for a qualification, such as an NC (SCQF Levels 4-6), HNC (SCQF Level 7) or HND (SCQF Level 8) in Civil Engineering, or an approved SVQ such as Construction Site Supervision (Construction): Building and Civil Engineering at (SCQF Level 7).

-You can also train through a Modern Apprenticeship in Construction: Civil Engineering at SCQF Level 6 with an employer or training organisation.
+You can also train through a Modern Apprenticeship in Construction Technical (Building and Civil Engineering) at (SCQF Level 6) with an employer or training organisation.
 The apprenticeship includes a combination of on the job and off the job training.

-- Studying for a Foundation Apprenticeship while in fifth and sixth year at school could give you entry to an HNC or HND in Civil Engineering.
+Studying for a Foundation Apprenticeship at SCQF L:evel 6 while in S5 or S6 year at school could give you entry to an HNC or HND in Civil Engineering.
 It may also give entry to second year of the Modern Apprenticeship in Construction: Civil Engineering.
 For entry you would require 3 subjects at National 5 including English and Maths.
 You would be expected to have Higher Maths by the end of sixth year.